 - Must not currently have a meal plan at CSU Residential Dining Centers

 - Priority will be given to students who have not received support from Rams Against Hunger previously.

 For more information, email the Assistant Director, Community Engagement & Volunteer Programs or call 970-689-2175

 Access the Student Application

-Everyone is welcome to the Mobile Food Pantry at CSU.
-Just bring your CSU ID & Bags for transporting food.
-Come to the intersection of University Ave and Meldrum St. (in front of Hartshorn building) and get up to 50 pounds of food including fruits, vegetables, dairy and baked goods.
+The CSU Mobile Food Pantry is here for you.
+To access the CSU Mobile Food Pantry just bring your CSU ID & Bags for transporting food.
+Come to the intersection of University Ave and Meldrum St. (in front of Hartshorn building) and get up to 20 pounds of food including fruits, vegetables, dairy and baked goods.

 West University Avenue (across from Hartshorn Building and near Intramural Fields).
 In the event of bad weather, the pantry will be held at the Lory Student Center Theater.

 2018- 2019 Mobile Pantry Dates: